-In the event that a major modification is proposed to be made to the Program, Chelan PUD will publicly notice the proposed change and provide a public listening meeting.
+In the event that a major modification is proposed to be made to the Land Management Program Guide, Chelan PUD will publicly notice the proposed change and provide a public listening meeting.
 This will allow Chelan PUD to solicit feedback on, and advise the public of, the proposed change.
 It will also provide an opportunity for the public to meet with Chelan PUD staff and discuss issues of community interest.

 Chelan PUD's primary means of tracking and monitoring Non-Project uses is through its permitting programs.
 Chelan PUD will track new Non-Project use applications and existing permits.
-With the data already in place for the Management Designations, Chelan PUD will use the global positioning satellite (GPS) coordinates of any new permit application to determine the applicable Designation.
+With the data already in place for the Land Management Classifications, Chelan PUD will use the global positioning satellite (GPS) coordinates of any new permit application to determine the applicable Land Management Classification.
+Chelan PUD will review the number and location of permits it has processed within each Land Management Classification on an ongoing basis to assess overall land use and the effectiveness of the Land Management Program in managing these uses.

 Chelan PUD performs periodic on-site reservoir monitoring.
-Chelan PUD Real Estate Services staff survey the Project reservoir by boat monthly (weather permitting) and note any new uses or facilities within the Project Boundary.
+Chelan PUD Real Estate Services staff survey the Project reservoir by boat monthly (weather permitting) and note any new land uses or facilities within the Project Boundary.
 Staff then confers with respective local jurisdictional agency permitting staff to confirm that the observed activities are in receipt of all valid permits.

-Chelan PUD maintains regular contact with local government permitting staff to remain current on regional development adjacent to the reservoirs that may be relevant to the Program.
+Chelan PUD maintains regular contact with local government permitting staff to remain current on regional development adjacent to the reservoirs that may be relevant to the Land Management Program.

-Table 5-1 provides examples of the various types of shoreline uses, alterations, and water quality issues monitored by Chelan PUD.
+Table 5-1 provides examples of the various types of shoreline and land uses, alterations, and water quality issues monitored by Chelan PUD.
 Chelan PUD may coordinate with County or other enforcement agencies to determine if regulatory approvals were received or needed for the specific use, alteration, or water quality issue.

-TABLE 5-1: EXAMPLES OF SHORELINE USES, ALTERATIONS AND WATER QUALITY ISSUES
+TABLE 5-1: EXAMPLES OF SHORELINE AND LAND USES, ALTERATIONS AND WATER QUALITY ISSUES